A Network Formation Model Based on Subgraphs: Introduction

 \section{Introduction}

-Networks of interactions impact many economic behaviors including: insuring one's self (e.g., \citet*{caijs2015}), to undertaking microfinance (e.g., \citet*{banerjee2013diffusion}), educating one's self (e.g., \citet*{calvoarmengolpz2009,carrellsw2013}), and to engaging in criminal behavior (e.g., \citet*{glaeserss1996,patacchiniz2008} ).
-Networks of interactions are also essential to understanding financial contagions (e.g., \citet*{gaik2010,elliottgj2014,acemogluot2015}), as well as world trade (e.g., \citet{chaney2016}), inter-state war (e.g.,\citet*{jacksonn2015,koenigrtz2015}), and a host of other economic phenomena.
-As such, the structure that a network takes has profound consequences - changing the possibility of contagions, the decisions that people make, and the beliefs that people hold.
-In addition, to the direct interest in network formation, any analysis of peer effects or social learning must account for network endogeneity since peoples' positions in networks are driven by their characteristics (e.g., see \cite{goldsmith-pinkham2013}).
-All of these applications make it essential to understand and be able to estimate network formation.

-Moreover, networks are of interest in all such applications precisely because there are externalities - one agent's behavior impacts the welfare and behaviors of others.\footnote{For detailed discussion and references see \citet*{jacksonrz2016,jackson2017}.} This feature means that connections between pairs of agents are not independent, not only in determining behaviors but also in network formation.
-Thus, appropriate models of network formation must admit correlations in connections.
+Networks of interactions impact many economic behaviors including insuring one's self (e.g., \citet*{caijs2015}), participating in microfinance (e.g., \citet{banerjee2013diffusion}), educating one's self (e.g., \citet*{calvoarmengolpz2009,carrellsw2013}), and engaging in criminal behavior (e.g., \citet*{glaeserss1996,patacchiniz2008}).
+Networks of interactions are also essential to understanding financial contagions (e.g., \citet*{gaik2010,elliottgj2014,acemogluot2015}), as well as world trade (e.g., \citet{chaney2016}), inter-state war (e.g., \citet*{jacksonn2015,koenigrtz2015}), and a host of other economic phenomena.
+As such, the structure that a network takes has profound consequences---changing the possibility of contagions, the decisions that people make, and the beliefs that people hold---and so it essential to understand and estimate network formation.
+Moreover, networks are of interest precisely because there are externalities---one agent's behavior impacts the welfare and behaviors of others.\footnote{For detailed discussions see \citet*{jacksonrz2016} and \citet*{jackson2017}.} This feature means that connections between agents are not independent, and so appropriate models of network formation must admit correlations in connections.